-All applicants will be required to take PHP 2090 (Research Grant Writing for Public Health), or an equivalent course, and participate in PHP 2470 (Topics in Clinical, Translational and Health Services Research).
+All applicants will be required to complete coursework to enhance their professional development.
+We strongly suggest PHP 2090 (Research Grant Writing for Public Health), or an equivalent course, and PHP 2470 (Topics in Clinical, Translational and Health Services Research) for most applicants.
+However, if there are alternate courses from other departments or institutions that you feel would be more relevant to your research and professional development, you can propose an alternate course of study with justification.
 A portion of the \$25,000 (per award year) must be used to cover the costs of these courses, unless the applicant has recently taken equivalent coursework.
+Research Award scholars who pursue any coursework at the School of Public Health will receive a scholarship of one-third the amount of the tuition costs.
 Please be sure to include these costs (approximately \$8,500 after discount) in your budget.
 While this is a two-year award, candidates' progress will be reviewed quarterly and insufficient progress after the first year will preclude the second year of support.